ding0t/scbc_pecan/docs/labs/picoctf/n0s4n1ty_1.md

 ### Test a file upload of a txt file

-Create a php file to test our theory
+Create a php file to test our theory with content like the following.
+Save it with a `.php` expension

 ```php
 <?php